TAP TO CALL 401.467.2300

 • You have the required symptoms that the SSA specifies.

-If your condition isn’t listed by the SSA, you will need to prove it is medically equivalent in severity.
+If the SSA doesn’t list your condition, you must prove it is medically equivalent in severity.

-Completing your application and convincing the SSA that you are disabled can be very complicated.
-An experienced attorney from Gemma Law Associates, Inc., is available to help with SSD cases in Rhode Island, including applications and appeals.
+Completing your application and convincing the SSA that you are disabled can be complicated.
+An experienced attorney from Gemma Law Associates is available to help with SSD cases in Rhode Island, including applications and appeals.

 Serving the Greater Providence metro area, including WarwickCranstonPawtucketNorth ProvidenceSouth KingstonCoventryCumberlandWoonsocket, and East Providence.